gilgoolon/dllproxy/README.md

 To deploy your proxy:

 1. Build the proxy DLL
-2. Rename the original DLL to match your worker DLL path
+2. Rename the original DLL to match your worker DLL path if needed
 3. Place your proxy DLL in the original location
 4. The application will now load your proxy instead